AnyverseAddons/incabin/README.md

 **January 2024**
 - Support to control the age group of driver and passengers based on probabilities (new block in the configuration dictionary)
 - Support place babies on passenger's laps based on a probability (new parameter in the configuration dictionary)
-- SUpport to decide what object types to place on seats (new parameter in the configuration dictionary)
+- Support to decide what object types to place on seats (new parameter in the configuration dictionary)

+**June 2024**
+- Support to segment the 2 parts of a seat belt: lap belt and chest belt, in the annotations file
+- Support to dynamically and randomly change belt materials from the compatible ones available in Anyverse's material database
+- Added a default empty Anyverse Studio workspace file to use to start working with the ad-on

 ## Configure Anyverse Studio the use the add-on
 In Anyverse Studio User Settings, set the 'Python addons folder'  to your local repo directory.